mzxio/red/transcription/book one/Whatever it is, gone now.md

 Could just go only from one moment to the next.
 Keep no records.
 Nothing deliberate will ever happen.
 Repeat past mistakes, solve problems that already had solutions.
 Going round and round.

-Forget it all.
+“Forget it all.
 Learn nothing.
-Until the next time.
+Until the next time.”